hazels-garage/bad-wings/v2/README.md

 * If Cirque
     * Use soldering iron to install heatset inserts into Cirque housing
     * Insert FPC cable into Cirque
-      * note: The blue tape side of the cable should face away from the center of the cirque
+      * note: The blue tape side of the cable should face toward from the center of the cirque
     * Insert Cirque into housing
       *  Correct orientation should have the ribbon connector facing the thumb switches, and be right over the hole in the PCB
       * A dab or two of hotglue on the underside will help keep it in place.
+      * The ribbon cable can be bent (but not creased!) to tuck it inside the housing.
     * Run FPC cable through Switchplate/PCB
     * Connect FPC to PCB
       * note: the blue tape side of the cable should be facing away from the PCB